Home About us Support Partners SIGN UP NOW

 Optional server feature availability

-In previous versions , a Server could refuse to implement a feature by declaring that the Client is not authorised to use it.
+In previous versions , a Server could refuse to implement a feature by declaring that the Client is not authorized to use it.
 When the Client utilises one of these features anyhow, this feature allows such optional behaviour to be declared and adds corresponding Reason Codes.

 Will Delay